Pharyngeal jaw: Moray eels

 Most fish species with pharyngeal teeth do not have extendable pharyngeal jaws.
 A particularly notable exception is the highly mobile pharyngeal jaw of the moray eels.
 These are possibly a response to their inability to swallow as other fishes do by creating a negative pressure in the mouth, perhaps induced by their restricted environmental niche (burrows) or in the air in the intertidal zone.
 Instead, when the moray bites prey, it first bites normally with its oral jaws, capturing the prey.
 Immediately thereafter, the pharyngeal jaws are brought forward and bite down on the prey to grip it; they then retract, pulling the prey down the moray eel's gullet, allowing it to be swallowed.

 Popular culture

-The exceptional mobility of the moray eel's pharyngeal jaws was featured in the fictional xenomorph species from the Alien film series in which it was depicted showing a second set of jaws for attacking its prey.
-At that time pharyngeal jaws in other fish were already known.
+The fictional Xenomorph from the Alien film series has a mobile inner jaw, but that art predates the discovery of the exceptional mobility of the moray's pharyngeal jaw and its unique role in feeding.
+While pharyngeal jaws in other fish were already known, artist H. R. Giger claimed he "hadn't studied any animal" when designing the double jaw of the xenomorph.

+In the game Hungry Shark Evolution, the character "Big Daddy (Dunkleosteus)" is shown depicting a pharyngeal jaw.

-The final boss of Monster Hunter Rise Narwa, as well as her male counterpart Ibushi, both possess pharyngeal jaws within their throats.
+The final boss of Monster Hunter Rise Thunder Serpent Narwa, as well as her male counterpart Wind Serpent Ibushi and variant form Narwa the Allmother, all possess pharyngeal jaws within their throats.